TaylorSwanson/DurableDocs/readme.md

-# DurableDocs (Work in Progress)
+# DurableDocs (Proof of concept)
-## This package is not suitable for use at this time!

-**It is currently being extracted from a larger project to a standalone package.**

-DurableDocs is a document abstraction on top of CloudFlare's Durable Objects platform.

 [![GitHub license](https://img.shields.io/github/license/TaylorSwanson/DurableDocs?style=flat-square)](https://github.com/TaylorSwanson/DurableDocs/blob/main/LICENSE)
 ![npm](https://img.shields.io/npm/v/durabledocs?style=flat-square)
+## This project was initially more serious, technical endeavor; this can push DurableObject limits too far.

+DurableDocs is a document abstraction on top of CloudFlare's Durable Objects platform.
+It's not feature-complete, but does demonstrate how the DO API can be used in a neat way.

 ```ts
 // Example "forum"